The operating system is a go-between, between the physical

 An Operating System (OS) is a program (or collection of

-programs) that manage the physical computer and the programs
+programs) that manages the physical computer and the programs

 that run on it.